It began with loss and always circles back to it.

 They encompass hope for the future and memory of the past.

 They are a reminder to look forward, and to think of what we will leave behind.

-The first ten years of my life were spent on the Caribbean Island of Antigua, where I came to recognize the sea as an orientation point, like a city’s grand monument or a familiar mountain range.
-In my work, I consider the polarization of opinion and fact, prompted by current events, historical documents, national identity, and weather—both a symbol of change and its real harbinger.
-The act of making resists the act of skimming, insisting that I absorb and respond to the information before me, that I be informed and stay informed.
-In many ways, my practice is about pause.
-It is an archive of my experience of this current moment, a glimpse at one chapter of an unfolding story that shifts with time.
-I make work with the intention of offering a moment of reflection, and as a call to action to find solutions for navigating this changing world.
+Right now, we receive news and information at a rate faster than we are able to process.
+Political opinion simmers below the surface of everyday conversations.
+My work is how I filter the polarization of opinion and fact prompted by current events, historical documents, national identity, and weather—both a symbol of change and its real harbinger.
+The act of making resists the act of skimming, insisting that I absorb and respond to what is before me; that I be informed and stay informed.
+In many ways, my work is about pause.
+It is an archive of my experience of this current moment, a glimpse at one chapter of an unfolding story that is in constant flux.